johnjamesjacoby/nginx-http-concat/README.md

 ### What exactly does this do?

+Concatenates individual scripts and styles.

+### Are database tables modified?

 No. All of WordPress's core database tables remain untouched.

 ### Where can I get support?

-The WordPress support forums: https://wordpress.org/support/plugin/wp-event-calendar/
+The WordPress support forums: https://wordpress.org/support/plugin/wp-enqueue-masher/

 ### Can I contribute?

 Yes, please!
-The number of users needing events and calendars in WordPress is always growing.
-Having an easy-to-use API and powerful set of functions is critical to managing complex WordPress installations.
+Having an easy-to-use plugin and powerful set of functions is critical to managing complex WordPress installations.
 If this is your thing, please help us out!